NCEPLIBS-bufr 12.3.0

 Opening string of a BUFR message.

-void cobfl(char *bfl, char io)
+void cobfl(const char *bfl, char io)

 Open a new file for reading or writing BUFR messages via a C language interface.